FaithTechLabs/About/CODE_OF_CONDUCT.md

 * Focusing on what is best for the community
 * Showing empathy towards other community members

-Examples of unacceptable behavior by participants include:
+Examples of unacceptable behaviour by participants include:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances